-4.4.1.3.
+4.4.1.4.
 Rubidium Oscillator

 The FG5 uses a rubidium oscillator as a frequency standard (atomic clock).
 The oscillator generates a 10-MHz sine wave with amplitude of .5Vrms into 50 Ω .
-It is used by the TIA card in the personal computer to provide accurate time information.
-The clock is located in the power supply mains and is connected to the TIA card via a BNC cable.
+It is used by the UTIC and scaler-counter to provide accurate time information.
+The oscillator is split by a 50 Ω POWER splitter.
+From there, the clock is sent into the 10-MHz IN BNC on the back of the UTIC and also into the Clock In BNC on the back of the scaler counter.